 For Authorization, copy and paste your OpenAI API key.

-Give your request a name such as 'Generate AI Company Descriptions' and click 'Save and Continue.'
+Give your request a name such as 'Generate Company Descriptions' and click 'Save and Continue.'

-For Prompt we want to add a reference to the formula we created earlier.
+For Messages we want to add a reference to the 'Prompt' field we created earlier.
 To do this, click the + button.

-Then on the modal that opens, select your output Table.
+Then on the modal that opens, select the 'Companies' table.
 Then select 'Prompt' for Field and 'Needs Info' for Run for every record in view.

-The Prompt field should now contain a reference to the output table.
+The Messages field should now contain a reference to our 'Prompt' field.

 For Max tokens, enter 50 (this will ensure the description created is long enough.)